 Rare cancers getting new treatments

-The National Cancer Institute defines a rare cancer as one that occurs in fewer than 15 out of 100,000 people each year.
+The National Cancer Institute a rare cancer as one that occurs in fewer than 15 out of 100,000 people each year.

 Nonetheless, most types of cancer are considered rare.